chibuzoraustine/mpw-checkout-react/README.md

 <h1>MoiPayWay Checkout React</h1>

-`MPWCheckout` is a React component library for integrating the MoiPayWay payment gateway into your React applications.
-This package allows developers to initiate payments, display checkout modals, and handle payment success and failure events seamlessly, with support for both inline and popup modes.
+`MPWCheckout` is a versatile React component library that integrates the MoiPayWay payment gateway into your React apps.
+It supports both inline and popup payment modes, and now offers two distinct ways to handle payments: initiating payments with `MPWCheckout` or continuing existing payments with `MPWCheckoutRef` using an `orderReferenceCode`.

 <h2>Table of Contents</h2>